 It is by no means an easy feat to produce a peg.
 In my first week it took me all day to make twenty pegs, my first day I probably managed ten usable pegs and many tears of frustration.
 At 80p per peg (in 2005) this was not going to be an efficient way to make money.
 Faced with going home I made the decision not to be beaten by a peg.
 By the end of my time I was producing forty in half a day, still not a great achievement but with low living costs it was enough.
 I would have done more but after half a day my little fingers started dislocating at the knuckles, I must have had a poor technique.

-Ex professional peg maker Astrid revealed that whilst the process of making the peg is relatively uncomplicated, in reality it’s quite difficult.
+Ex professional peg maker Astrid of Touch Wood South West, revealed that whilst the process of making the peg is relatively uncomplicated, in reality it’s quite difficult.
 The practice and hand eye coordination, married with the speed needed is far from easy.
-Astrid had various people work with her, one man, a gifted bowl turner and spoon maker had trouble achieving the speed, another a lady who had no previous carpentry skills managed to make the pegs but again struggled with the speed.
+Astrid had various people work with her, one man, a gifted bowl turner and spoon maker, another a lady who had no previous carpentry skills.
 It takes a lot of practice to deliver the speed that is needed to make peg making a viable income.

 Astrid herself managed to make an impressive forty pegs an hour out of carefully selected wood!
 Her ability to achieve this was attributed to her persistence at improving her speed.
 Like an athlete improving on their personal best, Astrid would set a timer and try to improve upon the time it took to make the previous peg.